michalcie/pyF1/README.md

 Predefined tools and graphs for F1 telemetry and laptime statistical analysis based on Fast-F1 by theOehrly.

 # Important Notice
-Project currently on hold due to issues with F1 API - for more info visit Fast-F1 github page
+Project currently compatible with fastf1 2.1.7

 ## Intro
 This project is stared by motor racing enthusiast that some day decided to test his abilities in predicting and reverse engineering car performance.
 By no way am I a programer, just a curious mechanical engineer with some basic knowledge about computers.